LiamSnow/arch-dotfiles/README.md

 ### File Explorer [yazi](.config/yazi)

+- TUI file explorer written in Rust (similar to Ranger)
+- Its fast and has good Vim-like keybinds
-After using yazi I could not imagine going back to a GUI file explorer, its the best thing ever.
+- I could not imagine going back to a GUI file explorer
-(Similar to ranger, but written in the best language)